-A deferred annuity is an annuity contract that delays income payment until the annuitant decides to receive them.
-That’s accomplished by splitting the account in two phases, the accumulation phase and the distribution phase.
+A deferred annuity delays income payments until the owner decides to receive them.
+That’s accomplished by splitting the account into two phases, the accumulation phase and the distribution phase.
 During the accumulation phase, a deferred annuity’s growth is tax deferred.

 The growth is taxable in the year you begin your distribution phase and begin receiving payments.
 In contrast with immediate annuities, deferred annuities include a death benefit, which is normally equal to your initial investment.

 Why do people buy deferred annuities?

 For the most part, people who invest in deferred annuities are looking to grow their money on a tax-deferred basis in an account that offers a fixed return, or a variable return with more risk, and a guaranteed death benefit.

 There are also several add-ons that investors find particularly attractive in these accounts.
 One of the most popular guarantees a high compounding annual return, between 5%-8%.
 Others offer smaller annual guarantees but lock-in the market highs so your income only grows and never loses.

 There are three types of deferred annuities, fixed, index, and variable.
 The first works like a CD with a fixed interest rate, while the last two offer participants an opportunity to make higher returns through the stock-market, or a stock-market crediting system.

 You can think of a fixed annuity as a CD with higher interest rates and normally a longer period of surrender.
 With this investment vehicle, your initial funds are credited to an accumulation account.

 The life insurer then credits the account with a fixed amount of interest.
 There is a minimum guaranteed interest rate, which is guaranteed when the insurer begins lower rates.
 Researching an insurer’s history of paid interest is advised when considering a fixed annuity.

 Index Deferred Annuity